Xhevairi/fr/README.md

 Username: admin
 Password: admin

-For password rest an account needs to be created.
+For password reset an account needs to be created.
 For a free one, you can use this web page: https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all

 Try it and good luck!